 In order to prepare for the ICESat-2 mission, the Greenland campaign was conducted to better understand how ATLAS will represent the height, roughness and topography of snow and ice surfaces to determine the spatial extent, and potentially the depth, of melt water on the ice sheet and sea ice surface.
 Four instruments were flown, two of which included non-imaging airborne spectrometers.
+While the dual non-imaging airborne spectrometer integration was considered experimental to the Greenland campaign's overall mission objective, this calibrated instrument configuration did provide a low cost airborne payload because of its size, weight, and power to support ICESat-2's efforts to characterize green laser pulse penetration into snow and ice based on the known reliability to retrieve information on surface contaminants, grain size, and liquid water from VSWIR spectra.
+Furthermore, the radiometric calibration and traceability of VSWIR measurements acquired by the nadir viewing spectrometer during airborne remote sensing flights reflects a unique contribution to Arctic and Greenland Ice Sheet remote sensing science by establishing standard calibration/validation practices for future airborne Polar region campaigns.

-The dual airborne spectrometer integration was considered experimental to the Greenland campaign's overall mission objective.
-The non-imaging airborne spectrometers and the Slope Imaging Multi-polarization Photon-Counting lidar (SIMPL) (Dabney et al., 2010; Harding et al., 2011) were flown together on the NASA Langley Research Center, King Air (hereinafter UC-12B).
+30 The non-imaging airborne spectrometers and SIMPL (Dabney et al., 2010; Harding et al., 2011) were flown together on a NASA Langley Research Center King Air (hereinafter UC-12B).
 SIMPL uses a micropulse, photon counting, multi-beam measurement like that of ATLAS, but provides added information about light scattering by using co-aligned green and NIR laser pulses and a measure of pulse depolarization.
 AVIRIS-NG (Hamlin et al., 2010) was flown on a King Air (C-12) operated by Dynamic Aviation.
-Snow radiative transfer modeling (Aoki et al., 2000; Bohren and Barkstrom, 1974; Libois et al., 2014; Libois et al., 2013; Painter and Dozier, 2004a; Picard et al., 2009; Warren, 1982; Wiscombe and Warren, 1980; Kokhanovsky and Zege, 2004) and VSWIR spectroscopy studies has shown that optical snow surface reflectivity is most sensitive to concentrations of light absorbing impurities (e.g., dust, soot and black carbon containments) at visible wavelengths (Aoki et al., 2000;Dozier et al., 2009;Painter et al., 2007; Painter et al., 2009; Painter et al., 2013; Warren, 2013; Warren and Wiscombe, 1980), whereas effective snow surface grain size is a measure of melt state which can be quantified by exploiting the position, depth and shape of spectral absorption by liquid water within near infrared wavelengths (Clark and Roush, 1984;Dang et al., 2016;Dozier and Painter,
+Snow radiative transfer modeling (Aoki et al., 2000; Bohren and Barkstrom, 1974; Libois et al.,

+2014;Libois et al., 2013;Painter and Dozier, 2004a;Picard et al., 2009;Warren, 1982;Wiscombe and Warren, 1980;Kokhanovsky and Zege, 2004) and VSWIR spectroscopy studies has shown that optical snow surface reflectivity is most sensitive to concentrations of light absorbing impurities (e.g., dust, soot and black carbon containments) at visible wavelengths (Aoki et al., 2000;Dozier et al., 2009;Painter et al., 2007;Painter et al., 2009;Painter et al., 2013;Warren, 2013;Warren and Wiscombe, 1980), whereas effective snow surface grain size is a measure of melt state which can be quantified by exploiting the position, depth and shape of spectral absorption by liquid water within near infrared wavelengths (Clark and Roush, 1984;Dang et al., 2016;Dozier and Painter, 2004;Gardner and Sharp, 2010;Green et al., 2006;Libois et al., 2014;Libois et al., 2013;Nolin and Dozier, 2000;Painter et al., 2009;Painter et al., 1998;Warren et al., 2006;Wiscombe and Warren, 1980).